thriveweb/sailinginparadise/content/posts/2018-07-18-gatsby-test.md

 excerpt: >-
   An area close to our hearts, as we call it home!
 For such a small suburb Main Beach sure crams some variety into the mix.
+meta:
+  description: >-
+    An area close to our hearts, as we call it home!
+For such a small suburb Main Beach sure crams some variety into the mix.
+  title: Sailing In Paradise hot tips for things to do in Main Beach
 ---
 An area close to our hearts, as we call it home!
 For such a small suburb Main Beach sure crams some variety into the mix.